Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 3. Allow to dry overnight.

 Are you studying about the Lenape?
-LENAPE LIFEWAYS is a website designed to teach middle grade students about this fascinating culture.
-Their videos are quite informative, and the students find them interesting.
+LENAPE LIFEWAYS shares videos that are quite informative, and the students find them interesting.
 The video titled Gathering and Cooking mentions the 3 Sisters, and I use it as an introduction to the 3 Sister Mosaic activity.

 You may also like additional Lenape activities that are great for integrating comparing and contrasting skills.